 Homeless programs support street outreach, drop-in centers, shelters, and transitional housing programs operated by Community Action Agencies, tribal governments and other nonprofit organizations.
 These programs work to prevent homelessness, provide safe shelter, and assist homeless households in securing and maintaining stable, independent housing and economic self-reliance.

 Programs receive funding from the U.S. Department of Housing and Urban Development (HUD) and the state of Minnesota.
-Funding is distributed through a biennial competitive grant process.
+Funding is distributed through a biennial competitive grant process to providers.

-For information regarding housing in your community, contact your local county government or Community Action Agency.
-Housing information can also be provided through the United Way 2-1-1 information line.
+For information regarding housing in your community, or contact the United Way 2-1-1 information line or MNHelp.info for people seeking homeless assistance.

 Report/Rate this page